-Favela Adventures Offer a Glimpse of Rio’s Slums
+Favela Tours Offer a Glimpse of the Slums

-For many, going to Rio de Janeiro means going to the beach and enjoying Brazilian night life.
+For many, going to Rio de Janeiro means going to the beach and enjoying the Brazilian nightlife.
 If you are looking for a more authentic experience with the locals, try exploring a favela with Favela Adventures.

 “I like to show the cultural programs and life here.
 That life here may be difficult but we manage and we are happy people.
 The work I am doing here is to empower people who live here and to show and explain our community to visitors,” Zezinho said.